 Now one can obtain the $\phi$ mass with the leading order correction from the second derivative of $V_\text{eff}$ as

-For the quintessence to be the dark energy in the late universe, the following conditions should be satisfied at present :
+For the quintessence to explain the dark energy in the late universe, the following conditions should be satisfied at present:

 where $H_0$ is the Hubble parameter in the present universe.
 The first condition comes from the present dark energy density \cite{ParticleDataGroup:2020ssz}.
-The second condition is required to have a slow roll of the quintessence (See App.~\ref{sec:Slow roll condition} for details).
-Some terms in Eq.~\eqref{eq:effphimass} can be negative.
-This may suggest that even though some of the terms can be much larger than $H_0^2$, they cancel each other so that $m_{\phi}^2$ is of the order of $H_0^2$.
-However, such cancellation can only be possible by fine-tuning in general, and there is no guarantee that such fine-tuning is not broken by the motion of the $\phi$ during the Hubble time.
-Therefore, we demand that each term in Eq.~\eqref{eq:effphimass} is at most the order of $H_0^2$.
+The slow-roll of quintessence requires the second condition.
+(See App.~\ref{sec:Slow roll condition} for details.)

+We demand that each term in Eq.~\eqref{eq:effphimass} is at most the order of $H_0^2$.
+In principle, each term can be much larger than $H_0^2$, if they cancel each other so that $m_{\phi}^2$ is of the order of $H_0^2$.
+However, such cancellation can only be possible by fine-tuning, and there is no guarantee that the evolution of $\phi$ during the Hubble time does not break it.

-This demonstrates that the fourth term in Eq.~\eqref{eq:QV} is much smaller than the third term since $H_0 \ll \Lambda$.
-Therefore, one can ignore the fourth term.
-The last terms in both Eq.~\eqref{eq:QV} and Eq.~\eqref{eq:effphimass} contain the tree-level dark gauge boson mass $m_X|_0$, so by using the conditions in Eq.~\eqref{eq:conditions} one can constrain the $m_X|_0$.
-If we ignore the contribution from the log term, we get $m_X|_0 \lesssim 10^{-10}$ GeV from the last term in Eq.~\eqref{eq:QV} being $\mathcal{O}(10^{-123}M_{Pl}^4)$ or less.
-Also one can easily show that if $m_X|_0 <\Lambda $, the first derivative of the last term is negative.
+Thus the fourth term in Eq.~\eqref{eq:QV} is much smaller than the third term since $H_0 \ll \Lambda$, and we can ignore the fourth term.
+The last terms in both Eq.~\eqref{eq:QV} and Eq.~\eqref{eq:effphimass} contain the tree-level dark gauge boson mass $m_X^{}|_0$, so one can constrain the $m_X^{}|_0$ by using the conditions in Eq.~\eqref{eq:conditions}.
+If we ignore the contribution from the log term, we get $m_X^{}|_0 \lesssim 10^{-11}$ GeV from the last term in Eq.~\eqref{eq:QV} being $\mathcal{O}(10^{-123}M_{Pl}^4)$ or less.
+Also, if $m_X^{}|_0 <\Lambda $, the first derivative of the last term is negative.
 Hence the quantum correction tends to push the $\phi$ to a larger value.
 We will discuss further dynamics of the $\phi$ in the next section.

 The $m_X^2$ up to the leading order correction is